 - Chartering: Form a development team, determine how feasible the project is, and solidify your development method.

 - Cyclic delivery: At this stage, you would build updates and release plan, integrate test iterations, and deliver the product to users.

 - Wrap up: Deploy, perform a post-development review, and reflect.

-Dynamic Software Development Method (DSDM)
+Dynamic System Development Method (DSDM)